 - a This dome can store up to 128 preset positions in non-volatile memory that are not lost with a power failure.
 Refer to the section "Presets and other functions." - b The dome can scan horizontally between two points and the scan speed can be modified.
 The dome can scan a range larger or smaller than 180° between any two points with adjustable speed settings.
 Refer to the section on "Auto Scan." - c Six sets of tours (patrols) each with 16 preset positions can be programmed.
 The running speed and the dwell times are adjustable.
 Refer to the section on "Patrols (Tours)." - d.
 The dome camera can simulate a route operated by you within a 40 second interval by utilising the Record Pattern facility.
 Refer to the section on "Record Pattern." - e.
 The logical structure of the menu makes all setups and programming of the dome camera more convenient and easy to operate. - f.
 Proportional pan function.
 The dome travel speed will depend upon the extent of the zoom coverage.
 In telephoto zoom mode, the pan and tilt speeds will be slower for a given amount of joystick movement than that in wide zoom mode.
 This keeps the image from moving too fast on the monitor when there is a large amount of zoom coverage.
 This slowing down does not occur when going to a preset, but does occur in turbo mode when the high speed zoom is selected.
-The minimum pan and tilt speeds are 0.1 degree per second at full zoom.
+The minimum pan and tilt speeds are 0.1 degree per second at full zoom. - g.
+Password Function.
+Allows access to the menu to be password protected.
+Default = 111111 - h.
+Angle Display.
+Three options for displaying camera angle settings. - i.
+Software Modify the Dome Address.
+Allows dome address to be changed through RS485 software (SID). - j.
+Image Effect & Zero Iluminance.
+Will display when set in B&W mode or manual zero illuminance.

-4. Functions of the Camera (icons can be displayed on the screen when the OSD option of the camera is ON)
+4. Functions of the Camera (icons can be displayed when the OSD option ON)

 - a.
 Focus Control Mode: the user can adjust the focus of the camera manually.
-When the camera is in the near focus state, the icon appears on the screen; when in the nearest state, the icon appears and when in the far focus state, the icon appears. - b.
-Backlight Compensation: When the object to be shot is dark and looks dim, the user can increase the backlight compensation accordingly and the icon appears on the screen. - c.
+When the camera is in the near focus state, the icon ☞ appears on the screen; when in the nearest state, the icon ♣ appears and when in the far focus state, the icon ▲ appears. - b.
+Backlight Compensation: When the object to be shot is dark and looks dim, the user can increase the backlight compensation accordingly and the icon E appears on the screen. - c.
 White Balance: If the image has incorrect colours displayed on the monitor, the user can use different modes to alter the white balance.
-There are 6modes for selection: 1 Indoor Mode 🌣 2 Outdoor Mode 🔻 3 Touch Mode 🔩 4 Automatic Trace of White Balance ATW 5 Manual WB-MAN and 6 Automatic Mode. - d.
-ZOOM Control: The user can control the lens according to actual conditions, and the symbol W appears on the screen.
+There are 6modes for selection: 1 Indoor Mode (√() 2 Outdoor Mode (√() 3 Touch Mode (√() 4 Automatic Trace of White Balance ATW 5 Manual WB-MAN and 6 Automatic Mode. - d.
+ZOOM Control.
+The user can control the lens according to actual conditions, and the symbol W appears on the screen.
 The left section refers to the optical multiplication whilst the right section refers to the digital multiplication. - e.
 Electronic Shutter: The electronic shutter is fixed on 1/50 second after initialisation when the camera is switched on, and the digits 50 appear on the screen. - f.
 Setup of Image Effect: The camera works in the OFF state under normal conditions and a no image effect symbol appears on the screen.
 When "B&W" appears on the screen, it means that the camera is in black and white mode. - g.
 AE Mode: The setup of Manual/Automatic mode.